Frequently Asked Questions / FAQ

 - A4+ – Custom Price

-Tattoo Fading weakens the appearance and potency of an existing tattoo and prepares it for re-tattooing or tattoo cover-up.
+Tattoo Fading weakens the appearance and intensity of an existing tattoo and prepares it for re-tattooing or tattoo cover-up.
 Weakening or fading a tattoo means that a new tattoo would be easier and will provide better results.
 The logic is that the weaker the old tattoo is, the better the new.
-Tattoo fading can be completed within two or three sessions and it would make much more sense to have it performed giving you a peace of mind about your new tattoo.
+Tattoo fading can be completed within three to four sessions and it would make much more sense to have it performed giving you a peace of mind about your new tattoo and more options.

-The Fotona QX max Laser is the most powerful, best made laser system in the world, decreasing your treatment sesions to half most other laser out there.
+The Fotona QX max Laser is the most powerful, best made laser system in the world, decreasing your treatment sessions to half most other cheaper chinese lasers out there.

-If you are considering laser or IPL treatment, you ideally must have zero sun exposure up to 6 weeks prior to and during the treatment.
-The light energy from the laser or IPL is attracted to pigment, that means tattoo ink, hair follicles, skin pigment (freckles, birthmarks, melasma, rosacea, vascular lesions…) and of course melanin which is produced in the skin after sun exposure (tan).
+If you are considering laser or IPL treatment, you ideally must have zero sun exposure up to 4 weeks prior to and during the treatment.
+The light energy from the laser or IPL is attracted to pigment, that means tattoo ink, hair follicles, skin pigment (freckles, birthmarks, melasma, rosacea, vascular lesions…) and of course melanin (tan) which is produced in the skin after sun exposure (tan).
 Even if you don’t tan, the melanocytes in the skin will still produce melanin and will then absorb any light energy from laser or IPL.
 This can result in burns and subsequent scarring!
-Also must mention fake tans and sunbeds.
-Same apllies.
+Same applies for fake tans and sunbeds.

 The Fotona QX Max laser used for tattoo removal does not typically leave scars, although there is a small chance of this.
 Following the after care instructions is critical.
 The risk of scarring can increase for pregnancy, dark skin tone, poor circulation, immune system deficiencies, some health conditions, taking certain medications, or having a history of keloids or elevated scarring.
 You should inform the Laser practitioner if you have a tendency to form abnormal scars or keloids.